sheilawuor/phase-1-project/README.md

 - Generate random quotes with the click of a button.
 - Like quotes to save them for later viewing.
-- Share quotes on social media platforms.
+- Save quotes in a list.
-- Download quotes as text files.
+- Download quotes as PDF.

 ## Installation